ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2022-04-05-va-loan-calculator.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: VA Loan 2nd home purchase calculator for lenders and home buyers
+excerpt: "1. **Can I buy a 2nd property (which will now be my primary house I live in) with a 2nd VA loan?** Do I have any VA entitlement remaining?
+Use my calculator below to find out."
 tags:
     - VA
     - finance